The Split (film): Production

-The film was produced by Irwin Winkler and Robert Chartoff who had just made another movie based on a "Parker" novel for MGM, Point Blank.
-Winkler offered the lead part to Steve McQueen who originally wanted to do it, but then decided to make Bullitt instead.
-Jim Brown had read the script and was enthusiastic about it and he was cast instead.
-MGM had made several movies with Brown and agreed to finance.
+The screenplay of The Split was written by Robert Sabaroff.
+The film was produced by Robert Chartoff and Irwin Winkler.
+They had just made Point Blank, another movie based on a Parker novel, for MGM.
+Winkler first offered the lead role to Steve McQueen, who was interested, but ultimately decided to make Bullitt instead.
+Brown, who had read the script and was enthusiastic about it, was then cast as the lead.
+At the time, Brown was under a long-term contract to MGM, which agreed to finance the movie, with the working title Run the Man Down.
+Brown was paid $125,000 for the film.